CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Abstract

 \section{Abstract}

-This paper introduces \textbf{\name}, a novel toolkit for systematically specifying agent behavior in LLM-based social simulation.
-We found that conventional approaches that specify agent behaviors through implicit natural language descriptions cannot yield consistent behaviors across models, and the produced agent behaviors do not capture the nuances of the descriptions.
-In contrast, \name\ presents a new approach to program agents' cognitive biases explicitly, by grounding agents' expected behaviors using classic social science experiments. \name\ has two components: (1) \textbf{Cognitive Bias Index} that measures the cognitive bias of a social agent, by quantifying the agent's reactions in a set of validated classical social science experiments; (2) \textbf{Behavioral Regulation Engine} that aligns the agent's behavior to demonstrate controlled cognitive bias.
-We evaluated \name\ as an HCI toolkit through demonstration and technical benchmarks.
-Our results suggest that \name\ can precisely program the cognitive bias demonstrated in a social agent in a model-agnostic manner.
+This paper introduces \textbf{\name}\footnote{This is the author’s accepted manuscript of a paper conditionally accepted to ACM CHI 2026.
+The final Version of Record is available via the ACM Digital Library.}, a novel toolkit for systematically specifying agent behavior in LLM-based social simulation.
+We found that conventional approaches that specify agent behavior through implicit natural-language descriptions often do not yield consistent behavior across models, and the resulting behavior does not capture the nuances of the descriptions.
+In contrast, \name\ introduces a model-agnostic way to control agent behavior that lets researchers explicitly specify desired nuances and obtain consistent behavior across models.
+At the heart of CoBRA is a novel closed-loop system primitive with two components: (1) \textit{Cognitive Bias Index} that measures the demonstrated cognitive bias of a social agent, by quantifying the agent's reactions in a set of validated classic social science experiments; (2) \textit{Behavioral Regulation Engine} that aligns the agent's behavior to exhibit controlled cognitive bias.
+Through \name, we show how to operationalize validated social-science knowledge (i.e., classical experiments) as reusable “gym” environments for AI—an approach that may generalize to richer social and affective simulations beyond bias alone.